cursey/reframework-book/src/bhvt_editor/bhvt_editor.md

 # Behavior Tree Editor
-The Behavior Tree Editor is an external project that isn't part of REFramework.
+The Behavior Tree Editor is a Lua script that isn't part of REFramework.
 It may become native and built-in at some point.

 [https://github.com/praydog/RE-BHVT-Editor](https://github.com/praydog/RE-BHVT-Editor)